tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 It is possible that after installing the driver it may not be needed to create an Xorg server configuration file.
 You can run a test to see if the Xorg server will function correctly without a configuration file.
-However, it may be required to create a /etc/X11/xorg.conf configuration file in order to adjust various settings.
+However, it may be required to create a configuration file (prefer /etc/X11/xorg.conf.d/20-nvidia.conf over /etc/X11/xorg.conf) in order to adjust various settings.
 This configuration can be generated by the NVIDIA Xorg configuration tool, or it can be created manually.
 If created manually, it can be a minimal configuration (in the sense that it will only pass the basic options to the Xorg server), or it can include a number of settings that can bypass Xorg's auto-discovered or pre-configured options.

 Note:Since 1.8.x Xorg uses separate configuration files in /etc/X11/xorg.conf.d/ - check out advanced configuration section.

+> Minimal configuration

+A basic configuration block in 20-nvidia.conf (or deprecated in xorg.conf) would look like this:

+    /etc/X11/xorg.conf.d/20-nvidia.conf

+    Section "Device"
+            Identifier "Nvidia Card"
+            Driver "nvidia"
+            VendorName "NVIDIA Corporation"
+            Option "NoLogo" "true"
+            #Option "UseEDID" "false"
+            #Option "ConnectedMonitor" "DFP"
+            # ...
+    EndSection

+Tip:If upgrading from nouveau make sure to remove "nouveau" from /etc/mkinitcpio.conf.
+See Switching between NVIDIA and nouveau drivers, if switching between the open and proprietary drivers often.

 > Automatic configuration